rust-lang/stdarch/CONTRIBUTING.md

 It is generally recommended that you use `ci/run.sh` to run the tests.
 However this might not work for you, e.g. if you are on Windows.

-In that case you can fall back to running `cargo +nightly test` and `cargo +nightly test --release -p core_arch`.
+In that case you can fall back to running `cargo +nightly test` and `cargo +nightly test --release -p core_arch` for testing the code generation.
 Note that these require the nightly toolchain to be installed and for `rustc` to know about your target triple and its CPU.
 In particular you need to set the `TARGET` environment variable as you would for `ci/run.sh`.
 In addition you need to set `RUSTCFLAGS` (need the `C`) to indicate target features, e.g. `RUSTCFLAGS="-C -target-features=+avx2"`.
 You can also set `-C -target-cpu=native` if you're "just" developing against your current CPU.

-Be warned that when you use these alternative instructions, things may go less smoothly than they would with `ci/run.sh`, e.g. instruction generation tests may fail because the disassembler named them differently, e.g. it may generate `vaesenc` instead of `aesenc` instructions despite them behaving the same.
+Be warned that when you use these alternative instructions, [things may go less smoothly than they would with `ci/run.sh`][ci-run-good], e.g. instruction generation tests may fail because the disassembler named them differently, e.g. it may generate `vaesenc` instead of `aesenc` instructions despite them behaving the same.
 Also these instructions execute less tests than would normally be done, so don't be surprised that when you eventually pull-request some errors may show up for tests not covered here.